andrzejlisek/TextPaint/Readme.md

 ## Character encodings

 Console and files uses some encoding for input and output charaters\.
 You can input codepage or encoding name\.
 If value consists of digits only, it will be treated as codepage number, otherwise, it will be threated as encoding name\.
 If you not set or set incorrect name, the system default encoding will be used\.
+The **ConInputEncoding** and **ConOutputEncoding** are not the same as **FileReadEncoding** and **FileWriteEncoding**\.

 The most common encodings: